 - Voicemail Transcriptions refer to the total billable minutes for those types of call transcriptions.

-Your invoice will reflect if you have changed base plans.
-It will also reflect if you have implemented or removed add-ons over the invoicing period.
+Your invoice will reflect if you have changed base plans or have implemented or removed add-ons over the invoicing period.
 This adjustment is known as proration and is done to ensure your invoice accurately reflects usage.

 - A customer is billed on the 1st of the month for a given base plan.